create3000/x_ite/docs/_posts/components/ParticleSystems/ParticleSystem.md

 - Do not wrap extra quotation marks around these SFString enumeration values, since "quotation" "marks" are only used for MFString values.
 - Requires X3D `profile='Full'` or else include `<component name='Geospatial' level='1'/>`

+### SFBool [in, out] **createParticles** TRUE
+{: #fields-createParticles }

+Enables/disables creation of new particles, while any existing particles remain in existence and continue to animate until the end of their lifetimes.

+#### Hint

+- If no particles are left in scene, system is considered both active and enabled.

 ### SFInt32 [in, out] **maxParticles** 200 <small>[0,∞)</small>
 {: #fields-maxParticles }